nickdesaulniers/nickdesaulniers.github.com/content/post/public-key-crypto-code-example.md

 +++
-title = "Public Key Crypto Code Example" date = "2015-02-22" slug = "2015/02/22/public-key-crypto-code-example"
+title = "Hidden in Plain Sight - Public Key Crypto" date = "2015-02-22"
+url = "blog/2015/02/22/public-key-crypto-code-example"
 Categories = ["crypto", "javascript", "security"]
 +++
 How is it possible for us to communicate securely when there's the possibility